 Our goal is to provide the most natural peer setting possible for kids to learn and practice social skills.
 Our program is similar to other after-school activities but offers an extra layer of social support.
 Many of our friends do not have a documented diagnosis and are with us for guidance on friendship skills.
-However, we welcome children who have been identified as having profiles including ADHD, Asperger’s, or Social Anxiety.
+However, we welcome children who have been identified as having profiles including ADHD, high functioning autism, social communication disorder, Nonverbal Learning Disability or anxiety.
 If a child requires more intensive support around behavior, we are happy to assist a family in locating the right resources for their child.

 Are there children who do not benefit from your programs?

 Just like any program, we’re not for everyone.
 We are social educators, not counselors, and cannot provide mental health services.
 We recommend a traditional therapeutic setting with licensed counselors for kids who struggle with significant aggression, bolting behaviors, oppositional defiant disorder or other related disorders that might cause a safety risk for your child.
 Our participation requirements are:

 - Not require one-on-one adult attention for safety or participation in a group of 8-10 participants